Pre-charge: Definition of a pre-charge function

 The functional requirement of the high voltage pre-charge circuit is to minimize the peak current out from the power source by slowing down the dV/dT of the input power voltage such that a new "pre-charge mode" is created.
-Of course the inductive loads on the distribution system must be switched off during the precharge mode.
-While pre-charging, the system voltage will rise slowly and controllably with power-up current never exceeding the maximum allowed.
+The inductive loads on the distribution system must be switched off during the pre-charge mode, due to the dI/dT dependency.
+While pre-charging, the system voltage will rise slowly and controllably with power-up current never exceeding the maximum allowed value.
 As the circuit voltage approaches near steady state, then the pre-charge function is complete.
 Normal operation of a pre-charge circuit is to terminate pre-charge mode when the circuit voltage is 90% or 95% of the operating voltage.
 Upon completion of pre-charging, the pre-charge resistance is switched out of the power supply circuit and returns to a low impedance power source for normal mode.
 The high voltage loads are then powered up sequentially.

 The simplest inrush-current limiting system, used in many consumer electronics devices, is a NTC resistor.
 When cold, its high resistance allows a small current to pre-charge the reservoir capacitor.
 After it warms up, its low resistance more efficiently passes the working current.

 Many active power factor correction systems also include soft start.

 If the example circuit from before is used with a pre-charge circuit which limits the dV/dT to less than 600 volts per second, then the inrush current will be reduced from 670 amperes to 7 amperes.
 This is a "kinder and gentler" way to activate a high voltage DC power distribution system.